opensecuritycontroller/opensecuritycontroller.org/troubleshooting/network-troubleshooting/osc-networking.md

 # Troubleshoot OSC Network Issues
 This procedure explains how to troubleshoot failures when [accessing OSC](../../gettingstarted/accessing.md) using the OSC CLI or web application.
 If the OSC IP address is not configured according to the local networking requirements, network issues might occur.
 ## Accessing OSC Console
 Access OSC console when troubleshooting network issues.
-OSC console access in VMWare and Openstack environments are shown below:
+OSC console access in VMware and OpenStack environments are shown below:

-### VMWare Deployments
+### VMware Deployments
-For OSC installed on VMware, access the ESXi host by using the native vSphere desktop application or the vSphere web client.
+For OSC installed on VMware, access the ESXi host by using the native vSphere desktop application or the vSphere Web Client.
-Right-click on the Virtual machine and select **Open Console**.
+Right-click on the virtual machine and select **Open Console**.

 ### OpenStack Deployments ###
 For OSC installation on OpenStack, go to the **Instances**` page on OpenStack Horizon, select the OSC instance to troubleshoot, and then select **Console**.